 How does SME accounting information in the eyes of bank credit analysts?
 How blur is SME's accounting information for them?
 How do they make credit decisions for SMEs in the context of blurred SME's accounting information?
 Do other information substitute or complement SME accounting information in credit decision making?
 These questions are related to making decisions, so they cannot be answered by quantitative research.
 Exploration of this area is important.
-The SME credit decision-makin 27 occass is complex (Howorth and Moro, 2012) and involves more judgments and perceptions of credit analysts (De la Torre et al., 2010).
+The SME credit decision-making process is complex (Howorth and Moro, 2012) and involves more judgments and perceptions of dedit analysts (De la Torre et al., 2010).

 This research aims to explore and gain a deep understanding of the views of bank credit analysts on SME accounting information in credit decision making.
 Although banks have established standardized formal procedures, there is a complexity and judgmental involvement in the SME credit decision process and SME accounting information blur.
-Therefore, this research applies a qualitative interpropression of the ZMET method (Zaltman Metaphor Elicitation Technique) in digging information.
-The research questions addressed in this research are: how to illustrate the mental models of bank credit analysts when dealing with SME accounting information blur in their credit decision-making process.
+Therefore, this research applies a qualitative interpretive approach using the ZMET method (Zaltman Metaphor Elicitation Technique) in digging information.
+The research questions addressed in this models of bank credit analysts when dealing with SME accounting information blur in their credit decision-making process.

 ZMET is one variation in an interview as a data collection method, precisely by using projective techniques.
-The projective technique is used to solve data collection by survey or traditional interviews that rely on direct 10 stions.
+The projective technique is used to solve data collection by survey or traditional interviews that rely on direct questions.
 Participants often find it difficult to respond to such questions to give their views on something (Coulter et al., 2001; Khoo-Lattimore et al., 2009)).
 ZMET was developed by Gerald Zaltman.
 Zaltman (1995) argues that many things happen in the mind, but often one does not realize it.
 Most things that affect the words and deeds take place at the unconscious level.
 It takes a technique to get that hidden knowledge in order to get things that people do not know that they know or they want.
 Therefore, he created ZMET.
 In this method, images play an important role as a medium for generating metaphors.
-Images are stimuli during in-depth interviews to explore and explore participants' thoughts and feelings.
+Images are stimuli during indepth interviews to explore and explore participants' thoughts and feelings.
 This image is based on the findings of cognitive psychology that most of the information reaches the human brain through the visual system, which has many nonverbal communications.
 Human thinks in terms of images, not words (Coulter et al., 2001; Zaltman, 1996).
-By applying the ZMET method, this research yields a picture of the mental models of bank credit analysts when facing the blurring of SME accounting information in their credit decision-making process.
+By applying the ZMET method, this research yields a